Motions to Adjudicate Guilt in Houston

 What to Do If You've Been Accused of a Probation Violation

 Receiving probation instead of a jail sentence is an opportunity for a

 second chance.
-You can lose that chance if you violate the terms of your
+However, you can lose that chance if you violate the terms

-probation, however.
-If your probation officer filed a motion to adjudicate
+of your probation.
+If your probation officer filed a motion to adjudicate guilt or

 with crimes in Harris County and throughout Texas.
 We will be happy to

 Deferred adjudication is usually for first-time offenders and people charged

 with less serious

 misdemeanors.
 Accepting deferred adjudication means that you plead guilty to the